pmp47/Cloud/README.md

 # TODO:
 * Many service responses are limited and may accept markers for pagination -> document and enable this in CloudManager
-* Complete the API Gateway integration so deploying serverless functions in a RESTful manner is easy
 * Complete additional controls for digitalocean_service for furthering automation capabilities
 * Major: complete service routers so eventually other services may be added such as Linode for Cluster, or Azure for Serverless
-* AWS cloudfront and s3 static website hosting capabilities (augmenting the wasabi_service_)
+* AWS cloudfront and s3 static website hosting capabilities (augmenting the wasabi_service)
 * Respectable testing procedures...